 Does a higher mAh battery last longer?

-Can I use a battery with a higher mAh rating on my device?
+Can I use a higher mAh battery in my device?

 Related Tags: